 42) Tori Dunlap

 After saving $100,000 at age 25, Tori Dunlap quit her corporate job in marketing to help fight financial inequality by giving women actionable resources to better their money.
-She has been called “the voice of financial confidence for women” by CNBC, and through online tutorials and expert insight, she has helped many women reach their financial goals.
+She has been called “the voice of financial confidence for women” by CNBC, and through online tutorials and also expert insight.
+She has also helped many women reach their financial goals.

 Whoever a company chooses to tell their brand story, it is essential to remember that time is money.
-In the finance industry, where market and economic trends are constantly changing, journalists are always busy trying to create content relevant to the current trend before it becomes old news.
-To make contact with these media professionals, companies need to produce quality content that can draw their attention, regardless of their niche and target audience.
+In the finance industry, where the market and economic trends are constantly changing, journalists are always busy trying to create content relevant to the current trend before it becomes old news.
+To make contact with these media professionals, companies also need to produce quality content.
+That can draw their attention, regardless of their niche and target audience.

 Do you need help finding the top media journalists in your industry?
 Pressfarm’s media database can help you find the best journalist to report your story.
 Use our filter-enabled platform to search for journalists across niches, publications and categories.